Geometric influences: Relation to -influences and a general lower bound on geometric influences

-It's worth mentioning that Theorem~\ref{cor:log_cocave_h_inf} and \ref{Thm:Talagrand} hold for any measure $\nu$ on $\mathbb R$ which is absolutely continuous with respect to the lebesgue measure and there exist constants $\rho \ge 1, a>0$ such that the isoperimetric function $\mathcal I_\nu$ of $\nu$ satisfies The proofs are exactly similar to those given for Boltzmann measures except the following remarks.
+It is worth mentioning that variants of Theorems \ref{corlogcocavehinf} and \ref{ThmTalagrand} hold for any measure $\nu$ on $\mathbb R$ which satisfies the following two conditions: \begin{itemize} \item$\nu$ is absolutely continuous with respect to the Lebesgue measure;